cppitems/cppitems/items/001/item.md

 ```
 which builds the application for the `wasm32` architecture with an `unknown` vendor assuming a `wasi` system.

-> What was set for this triple "arch-vender-system" in the examples above?
+> What was set for this triple "arch-vendor-system" in the examples above?
+> - "x86_64-pc-linux-gnu", i.e., a "x86_64" architecure on a "linux-gnu" system with a generic vendor "pc"

 ## Compilation process